devmeto5/Playwright-Autotest/README.md

 # Automated Login Test with Playwright

-This guide explains how to set up and run an automated login test using Playwright.
+This guide explains how to set up and run an automated login test using Playwright

 ## Prerequisites
 1. Install Node.js.